 Remember the 100 billion neurons in your brain that create your perception of reality, your neuroreality.
 Let’s consider human evolution, brain function, cognitive bias, confirmation bias and argumentative theory as they may relate to neuroreality.
 As earlier mentioned, we evolved over the past 4 million years from Australopithecus, to Homo habilis, to Homo erectus, to Homo sapiens.
 Note that during these 4 million years there were other closely related human species, Homo rudolfensi, heidelbergensis, neanderthals, and the most recent of which were the florensiensis that went extinct only about 17,000 years ago.

 Fear of the unknown may be the result of cognitive bias.
 If there was a group of Homo habili that looked down from their home base and saw that a group Homo rudolfensi had set up camp along their river, what would the Homo habilis do?
 Should they walk down the ridge unarmed and introduce themselves, should they just ignore the Homo rudolfensi and go about their daily business hunting and gathering fruits and nuts in the valley?
 Should they scout the group and then decide to surprise attack?
 Should Homo habilis send a group of armed individuals down and introduce themselves to the rudolfensi?
 What would the rudolfensi do?
 The answers to these questions are not known, but for survival of the Homo habilis, walking up unarmed or ignoring the other group altogether could result in their annihilation, rudolfensi might attack them.
 So a fear of the unknown could be a tribal instinct that is itself a cognitive bias that has been genetically selected and helped the survival of our species and the extinction of others.
 And in this scenario, Homo habilis may have started projecting their cognitive biases forward in making a decision as to what to do upon encountering that unknown Homo rudolfensi tribe.
 Did they scout the village from afar and see evidence of their cognitive bias, their fear of the unknown?
+If so, could this be confirmation bias?
 Did they then plan and attack the village?
-If so, this would explain how Homo habilis survived and evolved into Homo erectus and then us, Homo sapiens.
+If so, this would explain how Homo habilis survived (and rudolfensi did not) and then evolved into Homo erectus and then us, Homo sapiens.

 Discrimination based on race, ethnicity, gender, age or sexual orientation could also be a product of cognitive bias – as was the case described above with Homo habilis and Homo rudolfensi regarding race.
 Someone today may have a preconceived notion, a prejudice, a cognitive bias, about any such group other than their own and apply that prejudice to that individual or group.
 This kind of discrimination could be the result of the cognitive biases that have been genetically selected and neurologically wired over the course of the successful evolution of Homo sapiens, including the next step of looking forward and applying a confirmation bias, which habilis probably did with rudolfensi, and which is now present in us, the sole dominant Homo sapien species of today.
 Our brain’s perception of the world, our neuroreality, is influenced by our evolutionarily selected and genetically expressed cognitive biases from our evolutionary past.